 - 2 cloves garlic, minced

-** May be substituted with 6 oz dried thin dried rice noodles and 6 oz dried flat cut rice noodles.
-Soak thin noodles in water for 30 minutes.
-Drain.
-Bring a large pot of water to boil.
-Turn off heat and soak flat cut noodles in boiling water for 10 minutes.
-Drain.
-Mix in a teaspoon of vegetable oil to prevent sticking.
-Heat 2 tablespoons oil in a large non-stick pan.
+Heat 2 tablespoons vegetable oil in a wok or large pan.
 Add drained thin rice noodles.
-Fry noodles with ¼ teaspoon dark soy sauce until slightly crispy, about 4 to 5 minutes.
+Fry noodles with 1 teaspoon soy sauce until slightly crispy, about 4 to 5 minutes.
 Remove and set aside.
 Repeat with flat cut rice noodles.

 **You can also use 1½ lbs (675g) fresh flat cut rice noodles.
 Place rice noodles in a large microwavable dish and microwave on high for 3 minutes to loosen up noodles.
 Remove and separate noodles into strands.
 Heat a large pan with 2 tablespoons oil.
-Fry noodles with ¼ teaspoon dark soy sauce until slightly crisp, about 4 to 5 minutes.
+Fry noodles with 1 tablespoon soy sauce until slightly crisp, about 4 to 5 minutes.